 She also participated in a summer study program at the University of Cambridge in the United Kingdom, where she studied English and International Law.
 In addition to her legal studies, she served on Honor Council and as Lead Articles Editor and Manuscript Editor for the Richmond Public Interest Law Review.

 Prior to law school, Creighton received a bachelor’s degree in Political Science from the University of South Carolina.
 Her studies focused on judicial decision-making and the American political system.
 She gained policy experience through the South Carolina Semester, where she interned with the South Carolina Senate in the Office of Senate Research.
 She graduated magna cum laude with Leadership Distinction in Professional and Civic Engagement and with Honors from the South Carolina Honors College.
-She is currently awaiting results of the Bar exam for Virginia licensure.

 She previously founded a non-profit organization, All 4 Paws Animal Charity, and received three Presidential Service Awards from Presidents George W. Bush and Barack Obama.
 Besides animal welfare and environmental conservation, her interests include travel and theater.